Plan Your Spring Adventure

 From Rava head over the neighboring vineyard and winery, an OG of Paso Robles Wine Country, Still Waters Vineyards.
 This is an oasis set atop a hill with views for days, lush gardens, warm hospitality, and award-winning wines.
 Sustainably farmed, Still Waters handcrafts over 22 different wines.
 Choose from many special tasting locations like the gazebo, koi pond, olive grove, or under a great oak.

 Freshen up back at the hotel and prepare yourself for a real treat, dining at The Restaurant at Niner Wine Estates.
 Named #1 Best Winery Restaurant” by USA Today and “Top Winery Restaurants in America” by Food & Wine, this experience exemplifies wine country.
-The seasonal and themed Supper Club dinner series occurs on a limited basis.
-Spring Supper Clubs to reserve today include A Fancy Night Out, Spring Lamb, and Rib Feast.
-The multi-course family-style meal is expertly paired with Niner wines and is created to highlight the best the season has to offer.
-The upcoming Supper Club we are most excited about is the spring-inspired dinner featuring roasted lamb and garden-fresh ingredients.
-Start with a canapé of tapenade and fresh goat cheese with Niner’s country-style terrine followed by a dinner of spring roast lamb, fava bean puree with roasted garlic and lemon oil, a garden salad with citrus dressing, roasted carrots and fennel, tarragon & mustard butter, handmade rosemary & raisin focaccia, then for dessert Meyer lemon pudding cakes and fresh berries. *Local Tip – take pictures from Niner with the picturesque Heart Hill in the background.
+Seasonal and themed dinners occur on a limited basis.
+Spring dinners include A Fancy Night Out, Winemaker Dinners, and Vineyard Vista Dinners.
+The multi-course family-style meal is expertly paired with Niner wines and is created to highlight the best the season has to offer. *Local Tip – take pictures from Niner with the picturesque Heart Hill in the background.

 After epic coastal sights and crisp salty air, head back on Highway 46 and make a left turn onto Vineyard Drive.
-This meandering road, which is dusted with bright purple lupin and pastel sweet peas, loops through what’s known as the westside of Paso Robles Wine Country.
+This meandering road, which is dusted with bright purple lupin and pastel sweet peas, loops through what’s known as the Westside of Paso Robles Wine Country.
 Scattered with highly-acclaimed wineries and established vineyards the offshoots of backroads will lead you to adventure at every turn.
 The list of outstanding wineries and unique experiences on Vineyard Drive is a long one.
 There are too many great wineries to name along this route so here are a few stops to make, on this trip.
-Cheese & wine paring at Jada (we are obsessed with the Jersey Girl Syrah), Oso Libre to taste the Por Vida Estate Blend and their estate beef, Brecon Estate for the boutique wine tasting in the gardens and super cool photo op with the giant hanging Brecon frame, HammerSky to indulge in a bottle of Queen Sparkling Rosé to be consumed in white Adirondacks next to the white farmhouse watching the vineyards, and last but certainly not least a visit to Whalebone Winery to 1) see THE whalebone pulled from the vineyard 2) meet some of the nicest people in the world 3) grab a pic of you and Bentley the Bulldog 4) taste and purchase the infamous Bob Wine. *Local Tip – Before heading out westside, pick-up box lunches from Red Scooter Deli.
+Cheese & wine paring at Jada (we are obsessed with the Jersey Girl Syrah), enjoy the wide-open views and handcrafted wines at Paix Sur Terre, Oso Libre to taste the Por Vida Estate Blend and their estate beef, Brecon Estate for the boutique wine tasting in the gardens and super cool photo op with the giant hanging Brecon frame, and last but certainly not least a visit to Whalebone Winery to 1) see THE whalebone pulled from the vineyard 2) meet some of the nicest people in the world 3) grab a pic of you and Bentley the Bulldog 4) taste and purchase the infamous Bob Wine. *Local Tip – Before heading out westside, pick up box lunches from Red Scooter Deli.
 We are obsessed with the tuna’licious and veggie wrap!

 Head back to the hotel and tap into some of those delicious bottles you collected over your two-day itinerary in Paso Robles wine country.
 Still hungry for more?
 Head to downtown Paso Robles and let your nose guide the way to another fabulous meal from one of the many chef-owned and inspired restaurants. *Local Tip – Bring that special bottle you purchased out on the wine trail to dinner, local restaurants often offer a lesser-priced corkage fee for local wines that are not already on their wine list.